Shortcut Italian Wedding Soup

 Toast pastina in a dry skillet over medium-high heat, stirring often, until golden, about 4 minutes.
 Add to simmering broth.
 Cook, stirring, until pastina is al dente, 6 to 8 minutes.

-In a small bowl: Drizzle endive with vinegar; season with salt and pepper.
+In a small bowl: Drizzle chopped endive with vinegar; season with salt and pepper.

 To serve: add endive to bowl.
 Top with hot soup.
 Garnish generously with shaved Parmesan and fennel fronds.